TSEC-GEEKS/tsecgeeks.in/_posts/2022-5-7-How-to-get-coursera-course-for-free.md

-Next you will be asked to answer a few questions, first being " *Why are you applying for financial aid ?*"
+Next you will be asked to answer a few questions, first being

+**"Why are you applying for financial aid ?"**

-(==The answers should be written in 150 words.
-A sample answer has been attached below, it is adviced to write on in order to avoid getting rejected.==)
+#### (The answers should be written in 150 words.
+A sample answer has been attached below, it is adviced to write on in order to avoid getting rejected.)

 > Sample answer